Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Introduction

 \section{Introduction}

-Affordance is an area studying how an object can be used by an agent.
-Understanding affordance can help to design better and more robust robotic systems operating in complex and dynamic environments ~\citep{hassanin2021visual}.
-For example, a cup can be grasped and passed over by a hand and a bed can be sat or slept onto by a human.
-Learning affordance (or affordance understanding) has wide applications like grasping~\citep{bohg2013data}, action recognition and prediction ~\citep{jain2016structural,koppula2013learning,koppula2015anticipating}, functionality understanding ~\citep{grabner2011makes}, social scene understanding ~\citep{chuang2018learning} \etc In this paper, we focus on object affordance for hands, \ie hand-object interactions.
+3D grasp synthesis studies the problem of generating grasping poses given an input object.
+It has wide applications ranging from animation, human-computer interaction to robotic grasping.
+Though it has been researched for many years, only a limited number of works about 3D grasp generation using deep learning have been proposed due to the lack of large grasping data ~\cite{corona2020ganhand,taheri2020grab,jiang2021hand,karunratanakul2020grasping,zhang2021manipnet,taheri2021goal}.
+Recently, a dataset for human grasping objects with annotations of full body meshes and objects meshes have been collected by a multi-view capture rig, and a coarse-to-fine hand pose generation network based on a conditional autoencoder (CVAE) is proposed ~\cite{taheri2020grab}.
+In ~\cite{karunratanakul2020grasping}, a new implicit representation is proposed for hand and object interactions, and a similar CVAE method is used for static grasps generation.
+Taheri \etal ~\cite{taheri2021goal} take a step further to learn dynamic grasping sequences including the whole body motion given an object, instead of static grasping poses.

-Though of great importance to many applications, only several works about 3D grasp synthesis using deep learning \citep{corona2020ganhand, taheri2020grab, jiang2021hand, karunratanakul2020grasping, zhang2021manipnet,taheri2021goal} have been proposed in the computer vision community.
-In ~\citep{taheri2020grab}, a dataset for human grasping objects with annotations of full body meshes and objects meshes have been collected, and a coarse-to-fine hand pose generation network based on a conditional autoencoder (CVAE) is proposed.
-In ~\citep{karunratanakul2020grasping}, a new implicit representation is proposed for hand and object interactions.
-The previous work ~\citep{taheri2021goal} takes a step further to learn dynamic grasping sequences including the motion of the whole body given an object, instead of static grasping poses.
-Both these work defines affordance as possible grasping poses allowed by the objects.
-However, instantiations of affordance understanding can include affordance categorization, reasoning, semantic labeling, activity recognition, \etc ~\citep{deng20213d}
+Existing methods treat the generation as a black box mapping from an object to its grasp pose distribution.
+However, this formulation has its defects.
+On one hand, the mapping from the 3D object space to the pose space represented by rotations is highly non-linear.
+On the other hand, physical contact is sensitive to small changes in pose, e.g., less than a millimeter change in the pose of a fingertip normal to the surface of an object can make the difference between the object being held or dropped on the floor \cite{grady2021contactopt}.
+Therefore, the mapping between 3D object representation to valid poses is non-smooth, as a small change in the pose could make a valid pose invalid.
+These defects raise a challenge for the network to learn the sparse mapping and generalize to unseen valid poses in the highly non-linear space.